lightblue-platform/lightblue-docs-specs/backend_specifications/rdbms/script_language.md

 are the variables that are predefined for each operation.

 * Insert
-  * document: The document being inserted.
+  * $document: The document being inserted.
 * Update
-  * document: The new copy of the document.
+  * $document: The new copy of the document.
-  * olddocument: The unmodified copy of the document.
+  * $olddocument: The unmodified copy of the document.
 Fields of olddocument are read-only.
 * Delete
-  * docid : The unique ID pf the document that's being deleted.
+  * $docid : The unique ID pf the document that's being deleted.
 If the unique ID is an object, docid is an object as well.
 Fields of docid are read-only
 * Read
-  * document: The document being read
+  * $document: The document being read

 Variables are untyped.
 They get the type of the object they're assigned to.
 A new variable is created the first time a unique variable name is written.